I run a regular writing retreat at the magical Ballyvaloo Retreat Centre in Co. Wexford. The next one will run 25th to 29th May 2026.

 How do I get there?

-Ballyvaloo Retreat Centre is situated a 30-minute drive from Enniscorthy, which is served by train from Dublin Connolly.
-We can help you get a cab from Enniscorthy to Ballyvaloo or organise a pick-up if you are arriving this way.
+Ballyvaloo Retreat Centre is situated a 20-minute drive from Wexford town, which is served by train from Dublin Connolly.
+We can help you get a cab from Wexford to the retreat centre.

 The retreat centre is a 40-minute drive from Rosslare Europort – again, we can help get you from there to here if necessary.